 All scientific thought involves simplifications of reality.
 The real world is far too complex for the human mind-or the most powerful computer-to consider.
 Scientists use models instead.
-A model16 is a set of simplifying assumptions about some aspect of the real world.
+A model is a set of simplifying assumptions about some aspect of the real world.
 Models are always based on assumed conditions that are simpler than those of the real world, assumptions that are necessarily false.
 A model of the real world cannot be the real world.

-We will encounter our first economic model in Chapter 35 "Appendix A: Graphs in Economics".
+We will encounter an economic model in Chapter 2 "Confronting Scarcity: Choices in Production".
 For that model, we will assume that an economy can produce only two goods.
 Then we will explore the model of demand and supply.
 One of the assumptions we will make there is that all the goods produced by firms in a particular market are identical.
 Of course, real economies and real markets are not that simple.
 Reality is never as simple as a model; one point of a model is to simplify the world to improve our understanding of it.